 Addiction Recovery Solutions in Oklahoma

-Addiction recovery doesn't happen overnight.
-Addiction treatment doesn't really consist of taking more pills.
+Addiction recovery doesn’t happen overnight.
+Addiction treatment doesn’t consist of taking more pills.
 Addicted lives are rebuilt one new life skill at a time.
-At Narconon Arrowhead, students pursue a thorough addiction recovery program that helps them recover physically, mentally and spiritually from the damage done by drug or alcohol abuse.
-Taking three to five months to complete, the Narconon drug and alcohol rehabilitation program has been proven successful for seven out of ten graduates of the program who go on to live drug-free lives.
+At Narconon Arrowhead, students pursue a thorough addiction recovery program that help them recover physically, mentally and spiritually from the damage done by drug or alcohol abuse.
+Taking eight to ten weeks to complete, on average, the Narconon drug and alcohol rehabilitation program has proven successful for many graduates of the program who go on to live drug-free lives.

 Meth Addiction in Oklahoma